DFE-Digital/get-into-teaching-prototype/content/life-as-a-teacher/real-stories.md

 ---
-title: "Real stories - career changers"
+title: "Why I became a teacher"
 backlink: "../../"
 ---

 ##From senior associate lawyer to assistant headteacher
-Helen Winter, director of teaching school and assistant headteacher
+**Helen Winter, director of teaching school and assistant headteacher**

 Helen went on a journey to transition from lawyer to teacher - and hasn't looked back since.
 She is now on the same salary as she was as a senior associate lawyer.
 In addition, Helen’s progression to a leadership group teacher was also quick.
 Read Helen’s story